roncampbell/NICAR2019/Gathering and cleaning data in R.md

 ![](https://github.com/roncampbell/NICAR2019/blob/images/Poptest3.png?raw=true)

 Let's make a chart and see if there's a pattern.
-And since we've got estimates going out to 2050, let's limit the chart to 2020, since we're more confident of projections for that year than for 2030, 2040 and 2050.
+And since we've got estimates going out to 2050, we'll limit the chart to 2020, since we're more confident of projections for that year than for 2030 and later.

 > <code>ggplot(filter(CA_top5, Year <=2020), aes(x=Year, y=Population, fill=county)) +
 geom_bar(stat="identity") +